Nearly 200 people infected with Covid-19 at Czech coal mine - Kafkadesk

 Great caution should nonetheless be exercised, she warned in an interview with Radio Prague: “Keep in mind that there are also Poles and Slovaks working for these sub-contractors. each one of them is likely to have been at least in contact with their family, so that is a whole other group we will need to test”.

-According to the Czech News Agency (CTK), some 8,400 people work in coal mines in the Karvina region, where the Darkov mine is located.
+According to the Czech News Agency (CTK), some 8,400 people work in coal mines in the Karvina region, where the Covid-hit Darkov mine is located.

 Although the epidemiological situation is largely positive nation-wide, Czech authorities are closely monitoring the outbreak among miners, Health Minister Adam Vojtech said during a press conference on Friday, which is currently one of the main infection clusters in the country.